Angluca/cex/docs/README.md

 ### Working with arrays

-Arrays are probably most used concept in any language, with C arrays may have many different forms.
+Arrays are probably the most used concept in any language, with C arrays may have many different forms.
 Unfortunately, the main problem of working with arrays in C is a specialization of methods and operations, each type of array may require special iteration macro, or function for getting array length or element.

 Collection types in C: